-- 4. In the Unique Key Color area select how you want the keyer buttons on the control panel to be colored. - Off the keyer buttons use the same color as their ME.
+- 4. In the Unique Key Color area select how you want the keyer buttons on the control panel to be colored. - On the keyer buttons use the unique colors assigned to each key.
+Click the key that you want to change the color for and use the color picker to change the color.

-- On the keyer buttons use the unique colors assigned to each key.
-Click the key that you want to change the color for and use the color picker to change the color. - 5.
-Click a Custom X button to store your color scheme to that location. - 6.
+- Click a Custom X button to store your color scheme to that location. - 6.
 Click Yes.